qalle2/nes-stillimage/README.md

 The program writes `prg.bin` and `chr.bin`.
 (They will be overwritten if they already exist.)

 ## stillimage.asm
 An NES program that displays the graphics data from `prg.bin` and `chr.bin`.
 The files must be generated beforehand by `png2nesdata.py`.

 Assembles with [ASM6](https://www.romhacking.net/utilities/674/).

-To assemble, run `asm6 stillimage.asm output.nes`
+To assemble, run `asm6 stillimage.asm out.nes`

 ## Technical info on the NES program
 * PRG ROM: 16 KiB (only 2 KiB is actually used)
-* CHR ROM: 8 KiB
+* CHR ROM: 8 KiB (only 6 KiB is actually used)
 * mapper: NROM (iNES mapper number 0)
 * name table mirroring: vertical
-* no raster effects
+* no raster effects (e.g. changing name table in HBlank)
 * sprite size: 8&times;16 pixels
 * this data is copied from files `prg.bin` and `chr.bin`:
   * name table